Teen’s death on FM 78 spurs call for streetlights

 Bicyclist Joshua Ortega died after being hit on roadway

-SAN ANTONIO - Residents on the city’s northeast side want streetlights installed along FM 78.null
+SAN ANTONIO - Residents on the city’s northeast side want streetlights installed along FM 78.

 The request comes a day after Joshua Ortega was killed while riding his bike along the busy roadway Wednesday night.